 Visiting about a state’s history is one of our favorite activities and whenever we’re in a capital city, we make time to tour the state Capitol complex.
 The buildings are architecturally beautiful and the guides are usually enthusiastic, knowledgeable, and engaging.
-To date, we have toured capitol buildings in Massachusetts, Rhode Island (#5), New York, Pennsylvania, Virginia, and Arkansas (#6).
+To date, we have toured capitol buildings in Massachusetts, Connecticut, Rhode Island (#5), New York, Pennsylvania, Maryland, Wyoming, Colorado and Arkansas (#6).
 On our summer 2021 road trip, we spent the day in Denver (we were in town primarily to see the Rockies) and made time for a tour of the Capitol.

 At one time, Denver was the second largest city in the West (behind San Francisco) and was part of the Gold Rush of the 1860s.
 Originally, what is now considered the state of Colorado was part of the Kansas, Nebraska, Utah, and New Mexico territories.
 In 1861 Colorado was declared a territory and became the 38th state in America.
 At first, Colorado City and then Golden were declared state capitals until 1867 when Denver became the permanent state capital.
 Construction on the Capitol building started in 1886, was completed enough for the building to be occupied in 1893, and then fully operational in the early 1900s.
 The building was designed on an axis in the form of a Corinthian Cross and closely resembles the design of the Capitol in Washington, D.C.

 Free, guided tours are offered several times from 10am-3pm on weekdays, with more tours offered during peak summer month.
 Self-guided tours are allowed from 9am-5pm.
 More information on hours here.
 Reservations are accepted on the day of tours.
 Information on special themed tours here.